rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Delete Vulnerability Exception

-Delete an existing vulnerability exception
+This action is used to delete an existing vulnerability exception

 ##### Input